Klamath Fisheries Program

 The Klamath River flows through the western portion of the Klamath National Forest.
 The Klamath River and its tributaries that drain the Klamath Mountains are home to Chinook and coho salmon, steelhead trout, green sturgeon, as well as many other species of fish, frogs, salamanders, and mollusks.
 The Klamath National Forest encompasses some of the country’s most pristine watersheds and wildest streams.
 Many of the tributary watersheds on the Klamath National Forest are designated as “Key” watersheds because they are in good to excellent condition, provide high quality water, and are critical for the protection and recovery of salmon and steelhead trout populations.

-Summer Steelhead and Fall Chinook Surveys The Klamath National Forest and our partners monitor the status of fish populations and fish habitat conditions, and implement projects to protect and restore fish populations.
+The Klamath National Forest and our partners monitor the status of fish populations and fish habitat conditions, and implement projects to protect and restore fish populations.
 Examples of these restoration projects include: fish passage barrier removal, improving watershed function by stormproofing and decommissioning roads, and improving watershed condition by reducing excessive fuels and wildfire hazard.

 The Forest conducts an annual snorkel census of salmon and steelhead trout populations in Klamath River tributaries.
 Fish census numbers are compiled and analyzed through the years to detect trends in fish abundance and to provide information necessary to make sound fisheries and watershed management decisions.